-Over twenty five years ago PERSI deliberately moved away from reliance on intense, constant active management and attempts to tactically allocate assets in an opportunistic manner.
-Instead of adopting whatever current investment approach is in favor (including the current trend to "outside CIOs" which is similar to the early reliance on bank trust departments), a consistent and stable management approach has been emphasized.
+Almost 30 years ago PERSI deliberately moved away from reliance on intense, constant active management and attempts to tactically allocate assets in an opportunistic manner.
+Instead of adopting whatever current investment approach is in favor (including the current trend to "outside CIOs" which is similar to the early reliance on bank trust departments and the Frank Russell Trust Company), a consistent and stable management approach has been emphasized.
 We do not believe that a return to that reliance on active investing or any change in investment management direction is called for today.
-We do not believe that the new paradigms of modern trends in investment management have yet demonstrated that primary reliance on active management and opportunistic investing will lead to any happier ending for those believing the claimed investment skills of experts.
+We do not believe that the new paradigms of modern trends in investment management have yet demonstrated that primary reliance on complex active management and opportunistic investing will lead to any happier ending for those believing the claimed investment skills of experts.
 Instead, PERSI simply aims to be a standard professional reasonably diversified institutional investor that assures the delivery of market returns through the patient use of simple, transparent, and focused investment vehicles.
 We do not pretend nor do we want to be anything more.